arnavxkohli/GRAM-Synth/README.md

         waveform_luts[instru][tone_idx[2]][idx[2]] * decay[2] +
         ...
 ```
 The temporary variable `idx` will change depending on whether the function is instruemnt or beat.
 In the beat generating section, the entries stored in waveform_lut must only repeat for 1 period then stop.
-To do this, the timer variable t is clipped at the maximum period length of a particular key tone.
+To do this, the timer variable t is clipped at the maximum period length of a particular key tone; whereas for the normal instrument section, `t` will increase till it reaches the end of one period.\
   Because of the non-periodicity of a beat sound wave, it is not efficient to use it in combination with the RX/TX function as it would result in additional variables being created to detect whether a received instruction demands a beat to be generated since this would add workload in the `SampleISR()` function.
-A more practical way is to configure a single keyboard section as beat generating and the other 3 as instruments during compile time.
+A more practical way is to configure a single keyboard section as beat generating and the other 3 as instruments during compile time.\
+  **However, due to the workload of beat function out weighing it's benefit, we did not include beat section in the final code.** Also, ideally the beat should keep playing continuously in the background rather than being pressed by the user.

   ### Double buffer